 - Take advantage of Dubai’s excellent and cheap metro system.
 The Metro links the airport to several key spots within the city.
 Just pick up a Nol pre-paid smartcard at any metro station and use it to travel on the metro, tram, and bus network.

 - If you opt for a taxi, do so only in areas not covered by the Metro.
 You’ll find that taxis are reasonable, though the minimum fare is AED 10.
 During rush hour traffic, make sure the meter’s on, or else you could be taken for a ride.
 Download the Uber or the local ride-hailing Careem service.
-You can hail cabs from these services and negotiate fares based on wait time, demand and distance.
+You can hail cabs from these services and negotiate fares based on wait time, demand and distance but watch your suit suitcase or luggage.
 Also, hail regular taxis, not the fancy Lexus taxis.

 - Another cool way to get around Dubai is the hop-on-hop-off tour bus.
 Just hop off the bus whenever you want, do your own touring on foot and then catch the next big bus on that route.
 Do this on a weekend to avoid rush traffic and be sure to purchase a multi-day pass.